Not another penis rule

 She: We need to go.
 No. We need to go now.
 Her Boy.
 NOW.
 Get off the trike.
 Get off the trike.
 Get your brother.
 No, don’t fight over the trike.
 No one is riding the trike.
 No one.
 Stop it.
 Boys!

-Me: Sean, why don’t we walk Her Boy to the car?
+Me: Tornado S, why don’t we walk Her Boy to the car?

 Her Boys: YEAH!
 COME ON!